 Just about every business has a fax machine and publishes their fax number publicly, as well some businesses insist on transmitting some of their data over fax.

 Simply because it’s so prevalent, it’s still used so much.

 2) In a lot of cases, it’s still quicker than other technology

-Drop a piece of paper into the document feeder, press 10 digits and a green button and your information is being transmitted.
+Drop a piece of paper into the document feeder, press ten digits and a green button and your information is transmitted.

 No need to scan to a computer, realize the document is upside down, then go back and re-scan it, go back to your computer, look up someone’s email address, and then send the document.

 3) It’s an easy way to send signatures (as a bonus: without an image of those signatures touching a network)

 It prints the document out automatically, where you can simply sign and initial it and fax it back to the other party.

 Since a fax works over the phone line, there’s no need to worry about an image of a signature stored on a network.